Vítor Ribeiro: Mixed martial arts career

 After a brief absence from the MMA world, Ribeiro returned to competition at DREAM 8, where he dominated former Olympic wrestler Katsuhiko Nagata ending the fight with a TKO.
 In his next fight at DREAM 10, he lost to Shinya Aoki via unanimous decision.

 On September 24, 2009, it was announced that he had signed a multi-fight deal with Strikeforce.

-Ribeiro made his promotional debut on May 15, 2010 against undefeated Lyle Beerbohm and lost the bout via split decision.
+Ribeiro made his promotional debut on May 15, 2010, against undefeated Lyle Beerbohm and lost the bout via split decision.

 Ribeiro's next fight for Strikeforce came against Justin Wilcox at Strikeforce Challengers: Wilcox vs. Ribeiro.
 He lost the fight via unanimous decision.

-Retirement

-On August 8, 2013 Ribeiro announced that he has retired from mixed martial arts competition.
+On August 8, 2013, Ribeiro announced that he has retired from a mixed martial arts competition.

 In 2015, Ribeiro transitioned to becoming a referee for mixed martial arts shows.
-He debuted as a referee for UFC events on April 18, 2015 at UFC on Fox: Machida vs. Rockhold.
+He debuted as a referee for UFC events on April 18, 2015, at UFC on Fox: Machida vs. Rockhold.

-Vitor is currently the head BJJ instructor at his Manhattan academy as well as in Scotch Plains NJ.
+Vitor is currently the head BJJ instructor at his Manhattan academy as well as in Scotch Plains, NJ.